-AIICT is a start-up launched in 2019 by DDLS, Australia’s largest provider of corporate ICT and cybersecurity training.
-Since launch, AIICT has enrolled over 500 students and student numbers continue to grow month on month.
-Through its unique Industry Partner Program, AIICT connects recent graduates with leading employers to help them secure a front-line role, while simultaneously tackling skills shortages in the field.
+AIICT is a startup launched in 2019 by DDLS, Australia’s largest provider of corporate ICT and cybersecurity training.
+Since launch, AIICT has enrolled over 500 students, with enrolment numbers continuing to grow month on month.
+Through its unique Industry Partner Program, AIICT connects recent graduates with leading employers to help them secure a frontline role while simultaneously tackling skills shortages in the field.

-“While our industry certified bootcamp programs continue to gain popularity, there will always be a place for nationally recognised qualifications, which cover all of the fundamentals and provide students with a solid foundation to launch their careers in technology.
-We understand that every individual and business has different training preferences, and it is imperative that we provide more training options in both the non-accredited and accredited realms if we are to tackle Australia’s critical ICT skills shortages”, added Lang.
+“While our industry certified bootcamp programs continue to gain popularity, there will always be a place for nationally-recognised qualifications, which cover all of the fundamentals and provide students with a solid foundation to launch their careers in technology.
+We understand that every individual and business have different training preferences, and it is imperative that we provide more training options in both the non-accredited and accredited realms if we are to tackle Australia’s critical ICT skills shortages.”